 In the year 1825, just 7 years after the state was formed, Wayne County, Mississippi (population ~3000 at the time) became the birthplace of Joseph Odom, my third great grandfather.

-Joseph was born to Benjamin Odom (a father of 21) and likely Marilla Sarah Bishop.
+Joseph was born to Benjamin Odom (a father of 21).
 This branch of the Odom family originally came from Barnwell, South Carolina but later moved to Burke, Georgia.
 As best we can tell, 17 year old Benjamin (who was born in Burke) came here with his kin Malachi in 1803.

 Mississippi saw two major periods of steady settlement and migration during the early part of the 19th Century.
 The first lasted from 1798 until the War of 1812 started and has been characterized as “steady but unspectacular”.
 The second flood started in 1815 and lasted until around 1819.
 It was during the first flood that the Odom’s came to Mississippi.